renode/renode-docker/README.rst

 This repository contains a Dockerfile for Renode.

-Running ``build.sh`` downloads and builds the newest version from the Renode git repository on top of a Ubuntu image.
+Running ``build.sh`` downloads and installs the newest release of Renode on top of a Ubuntu image.

 ``run.sh`` starts Renode in interactive mode.
 You can provide another command as a parameter to this script instead.